icub-tech-iit/documentation/docs/icub_operating_systems/other-machines/generic-machine.md

 !!! warining "in case of icub dedicated server"
     skip this step in case of [iCub Dedicated Server](icub-server-from-scratch.md)

-Configure the iCub software repository, by creating the file `/etc/apt/sources.list.d/icub.list` as following example
+Configure the iCub software repository, by creating the file `/etc/apt/sources.list.d/icub.list` and add the next line into it and save.

 -   for a Debian 10 (Buster) machine :